mango915/Forests/README.md

 # Forests
 Collaborators: Stefano Mancone (mango915), Francesco Vidaich (francescovidaich964)

-In this project we are going build three different models based on Maximum Entropy (Max Ent) principle in order to study the dataset of Barro Colorado Forest Census Plot Data.
+In this project we are going build three different models based on Maximum Entropy (Max Ent) principle in order to study the dataset of Barro Colorado Island Forest Census Plot Data.

 Jupyter notebook: Forest.ipynb